akdlondon/webcrawler/README.md

    with default buffer size of the console.
 In that case please go to Windows/Preferences/Run/Debug/Console and change buffer size to required size to see the entire output of the program.
 5. Run com.alok.webcrawler.WebCrawler.java which is having a main method, by providing program parameter at run      	configuration.
-6. Program parameter must be a full web url like "http://wiprodigital.com", "http://yahoo.com". error checking are not done because of time factor.
+6. Program parameter must be a full web url like "http://wiprodigital.com" or "http://yahoo.com" only one is allowed. error checking are not done because of time factor.